JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/deploying/index.md

 and <strong>"AWSLambdaReadOnlyAccess"</strong> on January 25, 2021.

-For this tutorial I have used <strong>AdministratorAccess</strong>, but to be honest its not recommended approach from point of security and access controls.
+For this tutorial I have used <strong>AdministratorAccess</strong>, but to be honest it's not the recommended approach from point of security and access controls.

 * Please follow the [Security best practices in IAM (Identity & Access Management)](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).